thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

         Q. What happens if it's raining?

-        A. Check out our wet weather policy here.
+        A. Check out our wet weather policy HERE.

         Q. I sometimes get seasick, is there waves?